The electricity price in focus

 How the tariffs for the Swiss transmission grid are created

 Swissgrid charges various tariffs to cover its costs: three tariffs for grid usage, one tariff for general ancillary services and two tariffs for individual ancillary services.
-The structure of the tariffs is precisely stipulated in the Electricity Supply Ordinance (StromVV).
+The structure of the tariffs is precisely stipulated in the Electricity Supply Ordinance (ESO).

 Overview of the tariffs